Discover the new rules for obtaining citizenship in Portugal and see who fits into the categories | World

 The meaning of the change is to give more importance to ties with the country than to blood ties, according to lawyer Raquel Brito.

-“I still haven’t noticed an increase in nationality titles, but there are many (Brazilians) who travel for their children to be born in Portugal, this has been happening a lot — Brazilians who travel to give birth.
+“I still haven’t noticed an increase in nationality titles, but there are many (Brazilians) who travel so that their children are born in Portugal, this has been happening a lot — Brazilians who travel to give birth.
 Now (the children) are already born regularized, and that is significant”.

 There are two cases of spouses of Portuguese people who can obtain citizenship: